Mission Statement

 Professional contractors aiding in the STP effort have included these Sheffield companies:

-Tomich Landscape Design, Webster-Ingersoll, Race Mtn.
-Tree Service, Berkshire Stump Grinding, Hyatt Tree Company.
-Plantings have been funded in part by the ReLeaf grant program, awarded to STP by the Massachusetts Department of Conservation
+Tomich Landscape Design, Ingersoll Land Care, Race Mountain Tree Service, Berkshire Stump Grinding, Hyatt Tree Company.
+Plantings have been funded in part by the ReLeaf grant program, awarded to STP by the Massachusetts Department of Conservation and Recreation (DCR).
+Please visit the DCR Community Forestry website!

 We have also been the recipient of many gracious gifts from the community.
 Many thanks to those that have supported our efforts!